LeskoIam/k-means_python_module_dev/README.md

 it to C data types then reversing the process for returning back to Python.

 ## Backstory
-For fun and games I'm gathering geolocation data for taxis in one of Europe capital cities.
-In a year or so I am already at 68 million rows of raw data which boil down to  1.8 million distinct events.
+For fun and games I'm gathering geolocation data for taxis in one of Europe's capital cities.
+In a year or so I am already at 68 million rows of raw data which boils down to  1.8 million distinct events.
 Every one of this events has latitude and longitude information (and some other info) attached.

 I wanted to do some clustering of the data.
 Looking at different algorithms I decided for [K-means](https://en.wikipedia.org/wiki/K-means_clustering).
-It's one of the simplest to implement and easy to understand.
+It's one of the simplest and easiest to understand.

 First I tried with Python.
 Found a pure Python implementation of K-means algorithm ([original here](http://pandoricweb.tumblr.com/post/8646701677/python-implementation-of-the-k-means-clustering)) on the web.
-I soon found out it gets really slow really fast when amount of data supplied to it increases (70 seconds for 13000 points in 50 clusters).
-Enter C with promise of speedups.
+I soon found it gets really slow really fast when amount of data supplied to it increases (70 seconds for 13000 points in 50 clusters).
+Enter C with promises of speedups.

-I found C implementations of K-means but could not make heads or tails from it.
-Decision was made implement it myself.
+I found C implementations of K-means but could not make heads or tails of it.
+Decision was made to implement it myself.
-I have some prior experience with C, but very limited, so it was a great learning experience specially in the end when I needed to wrap everything for calling from and returning to Python.
+I do have some prior experience with C but haven't done anything with it for some time, so it was a great re-learning experience specially in the end when I needed to wrap everything for calling from and returning to Python.

 ## C source code